LaimonasJ/GroupGLanguage/README.md

 # GroupGLanguage
 Programming language for university project.
-Developed with java and possibly a variation of other languages.
+Developed with java.